DonatWulf/sra_mapping_script_0.2/README.md

 kallisto: /usr/bin/kallisto

 # Test your installation and configuration
-Test data is provided
+Test data is provided.
-just run the SRA_Multimapper.R Script
+Just run the SRA_Multimapper.R Script

 it should map 4 different experiments in single and paired end mode